trywilco/wilcosdk/Quests Creation/Actions & Conditions APIs/action_success.md

     ...
 ```

-The `action_success` condition is used to verify that action block with the name `newrelic_configure_with_key` finished successfully
+The `action_success` condition is used to verify that the action block with the name `newrelic_configure_with_key` finished successfully.

 ## Relevant Triggers

-All triggers
+All triggers.